FallenAstaroth/stink/docs/en.md

 - `telegram` - collecting Telegram sessions.

-- `filezilla` - collecting FileZilla sessions.
+- `filezilla` - collecting FileZilla hosts.

 All parameters take the value of `bool`.